SBC CHEVY383CUBIC INCH TURN KEY ENGINE 505 HORSE POWER.STREET ROD SETUP.

 Neveruse pure antifreeze.
 50/50 mixture or even slightly less antifreeze will cool the engine better than a rich mixture of antifreeze.
 Keep the engine temp down if possible, but don't worry if you can't get it below 210 on a hot summer day.
 The cooler you keep the engine, the lower the risk of detonation.
 Set engine idle at approx. 900-950, and never too far below this unless you are running our cam choice three.
 The reduced size cams would allow for a lower idle speed.

 When setting your carb choke, we recommend setting it on the mild/lean side.
 It is best for the choke to open up to its full straight up position as quickly as possible.
 Keep backing it off until cold starting becomes difficult.
-If you are running an electric fuel pump, then the Q-Series Quickfuel carbs are best to run.
-They are also suitable for use on engines running a mechanical fuel pump.
-They do not have an electric choke system, and this is usually not a problem unless you are running the engine is extremely cold weather.
+Quickfuel brand carbs are best to run.
+They are also suitable for use on engines running a mechanical or electric fuel pump.

 If the choke is set up on the aggressive side, it will create an over-rich condition upon every cold start-up and warm-up.
 This over-rich condition is very damaging to an engine, and will waste fuel.